Big Six (Premier League): Big Six

-European Super League and future of the Big Six (2020s)
+Project Big Picture and European Super League

+In October 2020, two Big Six clubs, Liverpool and Manchester United, put together a plan called Project Big Picture, which would have seen teams in the English Football League given £250m to share between themselves, plus 25% of revenue from future TV deals that the Premier League secures.
+The number of Premier League teams would be reduced from 20 to 18 and the EFL Cup and Community Shield would be abolished.
+The Big Six and three other clubs (Everton, West Ham United and Southampton) would also be given special voting rights on certain issues.
+The idea was rejected by Premier League clubs.

 In 2021, the European Super League (ESL), a competition created with the purpose of replacing the UEFA Champions League, was founded, consisting of the Big Six and six other clubs from Europe's Big Five leagues.
-After receiving backlash from the UK government, the Football Association and the Premier League, the Big Six clubs withdrew their memberships from the ESL and were fined a total of £22 million by the latter two organizations, in addition to being subjected to potential penalties including a 30-point deduction and a fine of £25 million for future attempts of joining a similar league.
+After receiving backlash from the UK government, the Football Association and the Premier League, the Big Six clubs withdrew their memberships from the ESL and were fined a total of £22 million by the latter two organizations, in addition to being subjected to potential penalties including a 30-point deduction and a fine of £25 million should they attempt to join a similar league in future.
 An independent fan-led regulatory body was subsequently formed by the government, tasking Premier League clubs with handling a substantial portion of its funding.

-In 2022 and 2023, the Big Six clubs each generated an annual revenue between £372 million to £713 million.
-In 2021, the Big Six clubs' average spending on transfers was £50.9 million, more than twice the amount spent by any other club in the league.
-The Herald described them as clubs with "the biggest bank balances and the biggest fanbases".
-Since around 2023, there have been discussions about a potential successor to the Big Six.